Engoo Blog Travel & Fun

 Simmer

-When food or water simmers, its heat is being kept at a level just below the point when it begins to boil.
+When foods or liquids "simmer," their heat is being kept at a level just below the point when they begin to boil.

 Reduce heat to medium-low, then cover the pan and let the sauce simmer for 3 minutes.